How Baobab Fruit Can Help Manage Your Blood Sugar

 More health benefits of baobab

-As well as helping control blood glucose levels, soluble fibre supports blood cholesterol levels and heart health, helping you feel fuller for longer, reducing visceral fat and slowing down digestion.
+As well as helping control blood glucose levels, baobab fruit is 50% fibre, two thirds of which is soluble.
+Soluble fibre supports blood cholesterol levels and heart health, helping you feel fuller for longer, reducing visceral fat and supporting digestion.

 On top of that, baobab is also extremely rich in vitamin C - gram per gram it contains 6x more than an orange - and it has more antioxidants than any other whole fruit.
 So adding baobab to your diet also helps support a strong immune system, energy release and healthy skin.
 Ready to try it yet?

-Aduna Baobab Powder is a 100% natural and organic fruit powder with no additives or preservatives.
+- Aduna Baobab Powder is a 100% natural and organic fruit powder with no additives or preservatives.
 We simply harvest, de-seed and sieve!
+It is perfect for sprinkling onto cereal, granola, yoghurt or fruit or mixing into smoothies, juices or water.
+From £5.99 for 80g.